rasheeddo/ZLAC8015D_python/README.md

-# A Python API of ZLAC8015D AC Servo Driver
+# A Python package of ZLAC8015D AC Servo Driver

-This is a python API by using pymodbus to be able to access registers of ZLAC8015D.
+This is a simple python package by using pymodbus to be able to access registers of ZLAC8015D.

 You can find more detail of ZLAC8015D on their official site [here](http://www.zlrobotmotor.com/info/401.html).